NexPlayer/iOS-SDK/advanced.md

 Possible values:

-- `NXScale_None` The video size will not be changed; the size and location can be set by assigning values to thevideoRectproperty.
+- `NXScale_None` The video size will not be changed; the size and location can be set by assigning values to the video Rect property.
 - `NXScale_OriginalSize` The video will be displayed at its original size, centered in the view.
 The original video dimensions are calculated using regular (normal resolution) pixels in order to maintain consistency between normal and retina displays.
 - `NXScale_FitInView` Fit video to container (as large as possible without cropping).
 The aspect ratio of the video is maintained.
 There may be black bars if the aspect ratio of the video doesn’t precisely match the aspect ratio of the view.
 - `NXScale_FillView` NexPlayer will fill the parent container.
 If the video dimensions don’t match the view dimensions, the video will be cropped to avoid black bars.
 The aspect ratio is maintained.